Course Code: GES332

 This course is self-paced and open enrollment, so you can start when you want and finish at your own pace.
 When you register, you'll receive six (6) months to complete the course.

-Upon successful completion of the program, you will be awarded a certificate of completion.
-In addition, you will receive an exam voucher for 200-125 CCNA certifying exam after successful completion of the program and financial obligation.
+Upon successful completion of the course, you will be awarded a certificate of completion.
+You will also receive an exam voucher for the 200-125 CCNA certifying exam once you’ve met your financial obligation and completed all coursework.

 You may be assigned with a facilitator or team of industry experts for one-on-one course interaction.
 Your support will be available (via e-mail) to answer any questions you may have and to provide feedback on your performance.
 All of our facilitators are successful working professionals in the fields in which they teach.
 You will be assigned to an Advisor for academic support.